 Geox president Mario Moretti Polegato underscored Mascazzini’s experience and said he was “certain” the executive will “boost the growth of the group and align marketing, communication, brand and product strategy with commercial distribution to allow Geox to reach important results in terms of growth and profitability in the near future.”

-Following the release of Geox year-end sales, which fell 1.8 percent to 884.3 million euros, and despite the confidence of president Mario Moretti Polegato, shares were down 6.1 percent to 2.68 euros in mid-day trading on the Milan Stock Exchange on Friday.
+Following the release of Geox year-end sales, which fell 1.8 percent to 884.3 million euros, and despite Moretti Polegato’s confidence in the efforts made last year aimed at operative efficiency, cost-control and investments in markets with growth potential, shares were down 6.1 percent to 2.68 euros in mid-day trading on the Milan Stock Exchange on Friday.

 Last year, Russia, Eastern Europe and China helped lift the performance of the group, which in 2017 rationalized its network of stores.
 At the end of December, the number of Geox shops totaled 1,095, of which 439 were directly operated.
 In 2017, 70 new stores were opened and 136 were closed as part of the group’s strategy to streamline its units.
 Directly operated stores accounted for 41 percent of the group’s sales.